zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/03-create-lb/create-lb.md

             port: 7001
             targetPort: 7001

-    *	**wlsoke-admin-svc** is the name of the Load balancer service, for the WebLogic Administration server.
+    *	**wlsoke-admin-svc** is the name of the load balancer service, for the WebLogic Administration server.
     *	Default values are preconfigured for the **namespace**, **weblogic.ServerName** , **weblogic.domainName**, and **weblogic.domainUID**.
 If you used a different namespace or server names at the domain creation, replace with the values collected from the Kubernetes service in the previous steps.

     Save the file with ***esc + :wg***.